-- Extracting all the work that needs to be done in a given week
+Extracting all the required work for a given week

 These are all perfect candidates for automation.
 Congratulations, you now have a significantly more efficient schedule, and you’ve reduced total time spent on creating it by 80%!

-However, the other 20%, is made up of exceptions, exceptional cases, and unexpected events; this is where the human brain still trumps computer algorithms.
+However, the other 20% constitutes exceptions, exceptional cases, and unexpected events; this is where the human brain still trumps computer algorithms.
 To configure algorithms so they can handle every possible exception would constrain so much that you’d simply end up with a schedule equally (or even less) efficient than what your human scheduler would have come up with in the first place.

 Takeaway: The sweet spot is to automate repetitive tasks, work according to specific standards of execution and not to demand any strategic or creative thinking.
 In other words: the machine is there to enhance your work, not to replace you entirely.
 By taking a “co-bot” approach, you can automate the ‘stupid stuff’ (80%), and your human scheduler handles exceptions and exceptional cases (20%) for optimal results.

 Automation has to make your life easier.
 Be careful whenever you’re deciding what to automate and with which software you want to accomplish that automation.
 Pushing process automation too far could result in complexity, lots of configuration, and master data you need to maintain for years to come.
 Probably an obvious comment, but using software created to help you tackle your specific lab challenges is critical to maximizing return on automation without adding complexity.